 Idelalisib for chronic lymphocytic leukaemia (CLL)

-You might have idelalisib for NHL if you have had at least 2 other types of treatment and they are no longer working.
+You might have idelalisib if your follicular lymphoma came back after you have had at least 2 other types of treatment.

 You take idelalisib as a tablet twice a day.
 You can take it with or without food.